tedbyron/code-golf/README.md

     -   can round toward zero with a zero `|0`
 -   bitwise not
     -   sets expression to the right to `-(number+1)`, so can be used with functions that return -1 if a 0 return is needed
+-   spread operator
+    -   saves bytes when looping over every element

 ### Loops

 -   for
     -   brackets can be replaced with commas between statements
+-   forEach()
+    -   use [...array]

 ### Methods

 -   array
     -   `join()`
         -   use template literals instead of parentheses to save two bytes
+    -   `[...array]` use spread operator when no callback or element is needed
 -   isNaN()
     -   use `number!=number` instead of isNaN(number)
 -   Math.random()